Virginia

 • The voter says they are registered to vote in this precinct and eligible in this election.

-• The pollbook indicates the person requested an Absentee Ballot, the ballot has not been returned, and don’t have the original absentee ballot with them.
+• The pollbook indicates the person requested an absentee ballot, the ballot has not been returned, and the voter doesn’t have the original absentee ballot with them.

 • The voter is voting in a split precinct and believes they have been registered in the incorrect district.

 • Polling hours are extended by court order.
-(Ballots cast after 7:00 PM are closed are kept separate from ALL other ballots.)
+Note: ballots cast after 7:00 pm are closed are kept separate from all other ballots.

 • If a voter is challenged by another voter and will not sign the affirmation statement but insists on voting